MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 [!INCLUDE [version-all](../../includes/version-all.md)]

+::: moniker range="azure-devops"

 You add users to a team or project so they can contribute to the team and project.
-To simplify operations, note the following:

-::: moniker range="azure-devops"
+For enterprise organizations with large user bases, we recommend you use Azure Active Directory to manage users through security groups.
+However, to enable flexibility for all organization, the following operations are supported:

 - Team and project administrators can add new users to their team or project, unless the policy [Allow team and project administrators to invite new users](restrict-invitations.md) is disabled.
 - When adding new users through the team and project user interfaces, the system automatically assigns an access level to the user.
 - Adding users to a team or project automatically adds them to the Contributors group for the project.
 Members of the Contributors group have permissions to most features needed to contribute.
 - By adding users to a team, you also add them to team-specific tools, such as the team security group, Team Members widget, and sprint capacity planning tools.

-For enterprise organizations with large user bases, we recommend you use Azure Active Directory to manage users through security groups.

 ::: moniker-end

 ::: moniker range="< azure-devops"
+You add users to a team or project so they can contribute to the team and project.
+For enterprise organizations with large user bases, we recommend you use Active Directory or Windows Group to manage users through security groups.
+However, to enable flexibility for all organization, the following operations are supported:

 - Team and project administrators can add existing users to their team or project.
 Existing users are ones known to the project collection through Active Directory or Windows group.
 - Adding users to a team or project automatically adds them to the Contributors group for the project.
 Members of the Contributors group have permissions to most features needed to contribute.
 - By adding users to a team, you also add them to team-specific tools, such as the team security group, Team Members widget, and sprint capacity planning tools.

-For enterprise organizations with large user bases, we recommend you use Active Directory or Windows Group to manage users through security groups.

 ::: moniker-end

 [!INCLUDE [version-all](../../includes/version-selector-minimize.md)]